Tipped-in page

 In the book trade, a tipped-in page or tipped-in plate is a page that is printed separately from the main text of the book, but attached to the book.
 The page may be glued onto a regular page or even bound along with the other pages.
-There are various reasons to included tipped-in-pages, including photographic prints and reviews.
+There are various reasons for tipped-in-pages, including photographic prints and reviews.

 Description

 A tipped-in page or, if it is an illustration, tipped-in plate, is a page that is printed separately from the main text of the book, but attached to the book.
 A tipped-in page may be glued onto a regular page, or even bound along with the other pages.
 It is often printed on a different kind of paper, using a different printing process, and of a different format than a regular page.
 Tipped-in pages that are glued to a bound page on its inner side may be called paste ins.

 Some authors include loose pages inserted into a book as tipped-in, but in this case, it is usually called an insert instead.